Cstrehl55/Cstrehl-dataviz-portfolio/final-project-part-one.md

 Finally, the project examines CTE data, showing the real-life consequences that repeated concussions can have on players’ long-term health.
 Through visualizations, the goal is to highlight the connection between football and elevated CTE risk, emphasizing that these issues deserve serious attention at every level of play.
 While the project does not seek to dissuade anyone from playing football, it provides insight into the hidden risks of concussions and encourages awareness and informed decision-making for athletes, coaches, and the broader sports community.

-> A project structure that outlines the major elements of your story.
-Your Good Charts text talks about story structure in Chapter 8 - you should describe what you hope to achieve.
-Make sure the outline is detailed enough that we can see how you anticipate your story unfolding.
-You can incorporate your Story Arc from the in-class exercise, along with your user stories and one sentence summary, to make the topic even clearer.

 # Project Structure
 One Sentence Summary: This project visually explores concussion trends across youth, collegiate, and professional football, highlighting the risk, long-term consequences, and the impact of rule changes over time.
 1. Personal Connection